-Who can help me with my immigration case?
+Where can I get help for my immigration case?

-How can I find help with my immigration case?
+Do I have to pay the nonprofit to help me with my immigration case?

 Will it cost money to talk to a lawyer?

-It may cost money to have your first meeting or "consultation" with a lawyer or BIA accredited representative.
+You may have to pay for your first meeting or "consultation" with a lawyer.
 You should ask about consultation fees before making an appointment.
-Talking to a lawyer or BIA accredited representative does not mean that they will accept your case.
+Talking to a lawyer does not mean that they will accept your case.